LeedsCodeDojo/Befunge/PITCHME.md

   * `*`	- Multiplication: Pop a and b, then push a*b
   * `/`	- Integer division: Pop a and b, then push b/a, rounded towards 0.
   * `%` - Modulo: Pop a and b, then push the remainder of the integer division of b/a.
+---
+### Stack Manipulation Instructions
   * `:` - Duplicate value on top of the stack
   *  \ - Swap two values on top of the stack
   * `$`	- Pop value from the stack and discard it
-  * `.`	- Pop value and output as an integer followed by a space
-  * `,`	- Pop value and output as ASCII character
   * `.`	- Pop value and output as an integer followed by a space
   * `,`	- Pop value and output as ASCII character
   * `@`	- End of Program
 ---
 ### Loops
 Loops are represented by circular paths on the 2D Grid.
 Implemented by changing the direction that the next instruction is read from.

   * `>` - Start moving RIGHT
   * `<` - Start moving LEFT